 7. What is the process that RISD follows that results in a positive case being reported on the RISD Positive COVID-19 Case Notification Portal?
 When are cases no longer considered active in the portal?

 RISD Health Services processes all positive COVID-19 case reports within RISD.
 Positive case reports can come to RISD from parents, students, employees, relatives, healthcare providers or Dallas County Health and Human Services.
 In the event of a positive report, RISD Health Services staff immediately contact the person reported to have tested positive (or their parent/guardian) to confirm the report and then immediately begins conducting a contact tracing investigation related to in-person school activities.
 The goal of each contact tracing investigation is to identify any people who came into close, prolonged contact with the positive case during the period that the positive case could have been contagious.
-If close contacts are identified, they are contacted individually by Health Services staff with instructions to quarantine and are excluded from in-person RISD activities throughout the quarantine period.
+The definition of close contact used is the CDC definition, as recommended by the CDC and the Dallas County Health Dept. If close contacts are identified, they are contacted individually by Health Services staff with instructions to quarantine and are excluded from in-person RISD activities throughout the quarantine period.
 Simultaneously, Health Service staff report cases to Dallas County Health and Human Services as required, which may conduct its own contact tracing investigation to identify any close contacts outside of RISD-specific activities (for example youth sports or social activities outside of school).